 The result could be as much as $2 billion in lost revenue for generators that are already reeling from lower demand, tight environmental regulation and depressed prices.
 Power producers including NRG Energy Inc. warn that the growing reliance on solar may curtail investment in conventional power plants, threatening the reliability of the U.S. electricity system.
 That’s already happened in Germany, they say, citing plans by EON and RWE to scrap existing or planned plants.

 The decision “creates a risk you are going to repeat in the United States what’s happening in Germany,” said George Katsigiannakis, a principal at Fairfax, Va.-based ICF, in a telephone interview.
-“The result of that is […]
+“The result of that is going to […]

 Stephan: Mainstream media and government have begun to take the end of marijuana prohibition seriously and to think about the tax implications.
 Here is a report.